tc39/proposal-smart-pipelines/readme.md

 defined.
 This `#` is a reference to the **[lexical topic][]** of the pipeline (`#` itself is a **topic reference**).
 When the [pipeline’s **head**][pipeline head] (the expression at its left-hand side) is **evaluated**, it then becomes the pipeline’s lexical topic.
-A new **Lexical Environment** is created, within which `#` is immutably **bound to the topic**, and with which the pipeline’s body is then evaluated, using that **topic binding**.
+A **new lexical environment** is created, within which `#` is immutably **bound to the topic**, and with which the pipeline’s body is then evaluated, using that **topic binding**.
 In the end, the whole pipeline expression’s value is the end result into which the pipeline body